-- 1. To obtain the intellectual ability to translate, interpret, and extrapolate the most important scientific models governing modern physical geology, the practices and methodologies used by modern geologists in constructing physical models of the earth, the materials it is made of and the events that make it dynamic. - 2.
-To further develop critical thinking and problem solving skills in the area of physical geology and earth science.
+- 1. To obtain the intellectual ability to translate, interpret, and extrapolate the most important scientific models governing modern historical geology, the practices and methodologies used by modern geologists in constructing the geologic time scale, rise and fall in sea level, major mountain building events and fossil correlation. - 2.
+To further develop critical thinking and problem solving skills in the area of historical geology and earth science.